 One of the biggest fears many nine-to-fivers face is how to freelance without losing their benefits such as health insurance.
-If you’re above the age of 35, you probably think that it’s impossible to afford health insurance without a full-time job.
+You might think that it’s impossible to afford health insurance as freelancers.
 If you’re a millennial, you probably have a healthier perspective.

 Luckily, so many of us have decided to cut our connections to cubicles that health insurance options are beginning to surface for freelancers too.
 Here are our favorite health insurance options for freelancers.

 As flexible work increases in popularity, self-employed professionals demand a solution to handle benefits traditionally provided by full-time employers.
 In fact, health insurance is the number one concern.

 Enter Decent, a company that provides affordable health plans for self-employed professionals, like freelancers, sole proprietors, and 1099 contractors, and their families.
 They offer year-round open enrollment to ACA-compliant bronze and silver plans available in Austin, Texas, with premiums that are up to 50 percent lower than typical market rates.
 Decent envisions a world where everyone has the freedom to do the work they want without sacrificing access to affordable and comprehensive healthcare.
 Which is why all of their plans include unlimited free primary care with a personal doctor along with access to an ever-expanding network and the world’s largest hospital system.

 Cobra is probably the most widely known of all the insurances on this list.
 You’re eligible for Cobra when you have a life-changing event, such as leaving a job.

 The good thing about Cobra is that you don’t need to pay for it until you need it (for up to 36 months after leaving your job if you live in New York).
 This means that you won’t need to pay for health insurance until you actually have a medical issue.